 Ingredients

-- 2 tablespoons of lilac blossoms (1 fresh lilac head makes 2-3 cups)
+- 2 tablespoons of lilac flowers (1 fresh lilac head makes 2-3 cups of tea)

 - 250-300 ml boiling water